tailwindlabs/tailwindcss/source/docs/justify-content.blade.md

 ## Space around

-Use `.justify-around` to justify items along the flex container's main axis such that there is an equal amount of space around each item, with half the space at the ends:
+Use `.justify-around` to justify items along the flex container's main axis such that there is an equal amount of space on each side of each item:

 @component('_partials.code-sample')
 <div class="flex justify-around bg-gray-200">